sreekumar-kr/helloworld/README.md

 #Hello World
-A collection of hello world programs in diffrence programming languages
+A collection of hello world programs in different programming languages
 #Author
 Sreekumar kr